onlabsorg/olojs/README.md

 ### Test
-- `npm run note-test` tests olojs in the NodeJS environment
+- `npm run node-test` tests the library in NodeJS
-- `npm run browser-test` tests olojs in the default browser
-- `npm run viewer-test` tests the olojs viewer in the default browser
+- `npm run browser-test` tests the library in the browser

 ### License